enzosamojedny/Node-TS/Readme.md

 npx ts-node App.ts
 OR
-npx ts-node-dev App.ts, the second command will watch for changes and restart express
+npx ts-node-dev App.ts, the second command will watch for changes and restart express,

+npx ts-node --swc App.ts

 ---> execute http://localhost:3001/products to get all products